• Home

 Wider and more spacious, it can host all of your cups, plates, sugars, and creamers.

-It’s minimalist style can hang on the wall of any space to save room.
+Its minimalist style can hang on the wall of any space to save room.

 Some coffee snobs lovers just require more equipment for their refined tastes.